 Katherine holds an undergraduate degree from the University of Virginia and a Master of Environmental Management from Yale’s School of Forestry & Environmental Studies.
 She currently serves on the board of the Hill Country Land Trust and is the chair of the Texas Hill Country Conservation Network, a collaboration of more than 75 nonprofit, academic, and public agencies working to scale conservation impact in Central Texas through collaboration.

 Dr. Andrew Sansom is one of Texas’ leading conservationists.
 He is a former Executive Director of the Texas Parks and Wildlife Department and Executive Director of the Texas Nature Conservancy.
 For his commitment to the management and protection of natural resources, he is a recipient of the Chevron Conservation Award, The Chuck Yeager Award from the National Fish and Wildlife Foundation, The Pugsley Medal from the National Park Foundation, the Seton Award from the International Association of Fish and Wildlife Agencies and the Lifetime Achievement Award from the Nature Conservancy.
-Dr. Sansom is a Distinguished Alumnus of Austin College and Texas Tech University.
+Andrew is a Distinguished Alumnus of Austin College and Texas Tech University.

 His published works have appeared in Texas Monthly, The Texas Observer, Houston City Magazine, Politics Today, Texas Highways, Texas Parks and Wildlife and Texas Town and City.
 He is the author of eight books, Texas Lost, Texas Past, Scout the Christmas Dog, Water In Texas and Southern Plains Bison, Resurrection of the Lost Texas Herd, After Ike, Of Texas Rivers and Texas Art and Seasons of Selah.